Billing

 Before exploring how your firm might roll out a loan program, consider whether the initiative is appropriate for your client base.

 Ideally, your typical client would meet or exceed the lender's standards for creditworthiness.
-If most of your clients wouldn't qualify for credit, your firm's loan offering could be counterproductive.
+If most of your clients don't qualify for credit, your firm's loan offering could be counterproductive.
 Denied loan applications don't serve your firm or the individuals who need legal help.

-1. Credit Score
+Credit Score

 A person’s credit score is a numeric measure of their ability to manage debt.
 People who make late payments or use a high percentage of their available credit tend to have low credit scores.
 Those who routinely pay their bills on time and manage their debt accounts conservatively have higher credit scores.